 Abstract: A variety of rich client technologies such as Flash, Flex, OpenLaszlo, JavaScript, AJAX, and Applet have been employed to develop Web applications.
 They can display flexible and powerful graphical user interface in Web pages and excel the original functions of Web browsers that display HTML documents.
 This paper presents a rich-component definition method that enables programmers to easily write Web pages that contain rich components, regardless of the types of rich clients.
 This separates Web programming from Web page design, and we can share Web application development with other developers.

-Key-Words: Code generation, Custom tags, Rich clients, Web applications
+Key-Words: Flex, javascript, rich component, uniform tag, web applications

 1 Introduction